Christopher Paul George: Other companies

 In 2009, Chris George opened another, much smaller clinic, Executive Pain, in West Palm Beach.
 His partner and later wife was Dianna Marie Pavnick, a former stripper.
 In the same year he acquired a pharmacy (Quick Pharm) in Orlando, Florida, which was subsequently also run by a straw man.
 Another pharmacy whose ownership Chris George concealed was Boca Drugs in Boca Raton.

 In February 2010, the twin brothers opened a small pill mill in Kennesaw, Georgia, as a precautionary measure in the event of stricter Florida legislation on the prescription and sale of prescription painkillers.

 Numbers and significance

 Doctors usually prescribed a mix of painkillers, including large amounts of Oxycodone, Xanax, and Soma.
 In the American Pain location alone, doctors treated up to 500 patients daily.
 From July 7, 2008, to about March 2, 2010, doctors at this clinic wrote approximately 66,871 prescriptions, 96 percent for oxycodone or alprazolam.
 About 80 percent of the prescriptions of this location went to people who were not resident in Florida.

 In August 2011, an FBI representative described the group of companies as the largest criminal organization in the USA dealing with the illegal distribution of painkillers.

-Christopher Paul George stated that his Pill Mills made more than forty million dollars.
+George stated that his pill mills made more than forty million dollars.